NCAA Division I women's basketball tournament: Number of teams, and seeding

 The first NCAA women's basketball tournament was held in 1982.
 The AIAW also held a basketball tournament in 1982, but most of the top teams, including defending AIAW champion Louisiana Tech, decided to participate in the NCAA tournament.

 The championship consisted of 32 teams from 1982 to 1985 (in 1983, 36), 40 teams from 1986 to 1988, and 48 teams from 1989 to 1993.
 From 1994 to 2021, 64 teams competed in each tournament.
-From 2022, the tournament will involve 68 teams, matching the size of the D-I men's tournament.
+From 2022 to 2026, the tournament featured 68 teams, matching the size of the D-I men's tournament.
+From 2027, both the men's and women's tournaments involve 76 teams.

 Prior to 1996, seeding was conducted on a regional basis.
 The top teams (eight in the 32-, 40-, and 48-team formats, and 16 in the 64-team format) were ranked and seeded on a national basis.
 The remaining teams were then seeded based on their geographic region.
 Teams were moved outside of its geographic region only if it was necessary to balance the bracket, or if the proximity of an opponent outside of its region would be comparable and a more competitive game would result.
 In 1993, all teams except for the top four were explicitly unseeded.
 The regional seeding resumed in 1994.
 In 1996, seeds were assigned on a national basis using an "S-Curve" format similar to the process used in selecting the field for the men's tournament.

+The most significant difference between bracketing for the men's and women's tournaments was introduced to the women's tournament for 2027 and beyond.
+The top 16 teams in the selection committee's ranking will be placed in regionals based solely on their actual seeding, with no regard for conference affiliation.

 The following table summarizes some of the key attributes of the seeding process: